ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Notes.md

 what was wrong with the spanish emprie
 - after 300 years of spanish rule in the new world the spanish empire was decitigrating
-- spain needed its empire more that the empire needed Spain
+- spain needed its empirem ore that the empire needed spain

 Problems of the spanish empire
 1. the colonial administration/ council of indies was both corrupt and inefficient in running the empire
 2. spain's economy languished in misery because of its economic problems. spain was undergoing a transformation from mercantilism to free trade .despite the reconstruction of the economy of charcles the iii, the ecomny did not improve and spain became poor.
 3. there was a problem with the spanish monarch or the lack of one, due to the defeat of spain by nepoleon there were foergin monarchs. spain needed a strong spanish king to keep the empire together, but spain did not get one
 4. the roman catholic church was too closely linked ot the state and become too wealthy and powerful, meddling in the affairs of the state
-5. In new Spain, the conflict was between the creoles and the Peninsulars, which created class problems and administrative problems.
+5. in new spain, the conflict was between the creoles and the peninsulars, which created class problems and administrative problems.
-6. the spanish taxation system lead to Rebellion and protest from Argentina to venizaual. it was the principle of the taxation system and not hte amount.
+6. the spanish taxation system lead to rebelion and protest from argentina to venizaual. it was the principle of the taxation system and not hte amount.
-7. the influence of the enlightenment had an impact on the leaders of new spain such as simon bolivar and martin. the american and french revolutions provided an example of revolution.
+7. the influence of hte enlightenment had an impact on the leaders of new spain such as simon bolivar and martin. the american and french revolutions provided an example of revolution.
-8. the Spanish Navy was defeated by the British beginning with cape st Vincent in 1797 and ending with lord nelson's victory at Trafalgar in 1805. it impossible to have an empire without a navy there
+8. the spanish navy was defeated by the british beginning with cape st Vincent in 1797 and ending with lord nelson;s victory at Trafalgar in 1805. it impossible to have an empire without a navy there